sailpoint-oss/golang-sdk/api_v3/docs/SearchAPI.md

-## SearchAggregate
+## Perform a Search Query Aggregation

 > AggregationResult SearchAggregate(ctx).Search(search).Offset(offset).Limit(limit).Count(count).Execute()

-Perform a Search Query Aggregation
+Performs a search query aggregation and returns the aggregation result.
+By default, you can page a maximum of 10,000 search result records.
+To page past 10,000 records, you can use searchAfter paging.
+Refer to [Paginating Search Queries](https://developer.sailpoint.com/idn/api/standard-collection-parameters#paginating-search-queries) for more information about how to implement searchAfter paging.

 ### Example